 Example:7.1

-Reference
+Reference:

 Python Tutorial: Using Try/Except Blocks for Error Handling (external link), Timestamp: 00:50

 Description:

 Anticipate areas in your code that may throw an error that will cause a user to see a default traceback error message when ran.
 Use the reference tutorial to learn how we can handle exceptions in specific ways to look at the control flow of a try/except/else/finally statement to replace default traceback error messages with custom or built-in error messages to help increase the speed and productivity of troubleshooting.